-The Alexander Library of Ornithology has relocated temporarily to Level 2 of the Radcliffe Science Library.
+The Alexander Library of Ornithology library service is based in the Radcliffe Science Library.

-Alexander Library Enquiries is open during these hours:
+Alexander Library Enquiries is normally staffed during these hours:

 The Alexander Library of Ornithology is one of the foremost ornithological reference libraries in the world.
 It holds extensive collections of 19th, 20th and 21st century books, pamphlets and periodicals, and an archive of ornithological notebooks and diaries.
 It is an international resource with the collections covering ornithology, natural history, conservation, ecology and behaviour.